-Offences and penalties.

-18.-(1) Any person who-

-(a) makes any false return, statement or declaration in connection with an application for a licence or permit to remain in the Colony whether for himself or any other person;

-(b) by any false return, statement or declaration obtains for himself or any other person any licence or permit;

-(c) unlawfully alters any licence or permit granted under this Law or any regulations made thereunder;

-(d) uses or without reasonable excuse has in his possession any forged or unlawfully altered licence or permit;

-(e) refuses to answer or answers falsely any question put to him by an immigration officer on any matter in respect of which an immigration officer may put questions under or for the purposes of this Law or any regulations made thereunder;

-(f) refuses to produce to an immigration officer any document which an immigration officer may require him to produce under or for the purposes of this Law or any regulations made thereunder;

-(g) aids or assists any prohibited immigrant to enter or remain in the Colony in contravention of this

-Law or any regulations made thereunder:

-(h) knowingly harbours any person whom he knows or has reasonable grounds for believing to have acted in contravention of this Law or any regulations made thereunder;
+- (a) makes any false return, statement or declaration penalties. in connection with an application for a licence or permit to remain in the Colony whether for himself or any other person; - (b) by any false return, statement or declaration obtains for himself or any other person any licence or permit; - (c) unlawfully alters any licence or permit granted under this Law or any regulations made thereunder ; - (d) uses or without reasonable excuse has in his possession any forged or unlawfully altered licence or permit; - (e) refuses to answer or answers falsely any question put to him by an immigration officer on any matter in respect of which an immigration officer may put questions under or for the purposes of this Law or any regulations made thereunder; - (f) refuses to produce to an immigration officer any document which an immigration officer may require him to produce under or for the purposes of this Law or any regulations made thereunder; - (g) aids or assists any prohibited immigrant to enter or remain in the Colony in contravention of this Law or any regulations made thereunder; - (h) knowingly harbours any person whom he knows or has reasonable grounds for believing to have acted in contravention of this Law or any regulations made thereunder;

-(i) wilfully contravenes or fails to comply with any provision of this Law or any regulations made thereunder;

-(j) resists or obstructs, either actively or passively, any immigration officer in the execution of his duty;

-(k) being a licensee under this Law, contravenes any term or condition contained in such licence;

-(l) being the holder of a permit granted under this Law or any regulations made thereunder, contravenes any term or condition contained in such permit;

-(m) having entered the Colony as a temporary resident for a limited period remains in the Colony after that period has expired without having obtained permission from the Chief Immigration Officer;
+- (i) resists or obstructs, either actively or passively, any immigration officer in the execution of his duty; - (j) being a licensee under this Law, contravenes any term or condition contained in such licence; - (k) being the holder of a permit granted under this Law or any regulations made thereunder, contravenes any term or condition contained in such permit; - (1) having entered the Colony as a temporary resident for a limited period remains in the Colony after that period has expired without having obtained permission from the Chief Immigration Officer; - (m) refuses to allow himself or his baggage to be searched as provided in section 18 of this Law, shall be guilty of an offence and shall be liable to imprisonment for a term not exceeding six months or to a fine not exceeding fifty pounds or to both such imprisonment and fine.

-(n) refuses to allow himself or his baggage to be searched as provided in section 17 of this Law, shall be guilty of an offence and shall be liable to imprisonment for a term not exceeding six months or to a fine not exceeding fifty pounds or to both such imprisonment and fine.
+(2) A prohibited immigrant found in the Colony shall be guilty of an offence and shall, without prejudice to the powers vested in an immigration officer under the provisions of section 13, be liable to imprisonment for a term not exceeding six months or to a fine not exceeding one hundred pounds or to both such imprisonment and fine, unless he proves-

-- (2) A prohibited immigrant found in the Colony shall be guilty of an offence and shall be liable to imprisonment for a term not exceeding six months or to a fine not exceeding one hundred pounds or to both such imprisonment and fine, unless he proves- - (a) that he lawfully entered the Colony before the commencement of this Law; - (b) that, having entered the Colony by air and not being a person who had previously been held to be a prohibited immigrant, he was proceeding to present himself to the nearest immigration officer; - (c) that he holds a licence or permit granted under this Law or any regulations made thereunder or some other Law, to remain in the Colony; or
+- (a) that he lawfully entered the Colony before the commencement of this Law; - (b) that, having entered the Colony by air and not being a person who had previously been held to be a prohibited immigrant, he was proceeding to present himself to the nearest immigration officer; - (c) that he holds a licence or permit granted under this Law or any regulations made thereunder or some other Law, to remain in the Colony; or - (d) that, his licence or permit having expired or been revoked, he has not had a reasonable opportunity to leave the Colony.